FC Goa (women)

-Football Club Goa (women) is a women's football club affiliated with FC Goa.
-The team currently plays in the GFA Vedanta Women's Football League, the state division of women's football in Goa.
+Futebol Clube de Goa Women is a women's football club affiliated with FC Goa.
+The team currently plays in the Goa Women's League, the state division of women's football in Goa.

 Formed in 2018, the F.C.
 Goa Women's team played its inaugural season in the second edition of GFA Vedanta Women's League.

 History

 Inception

 FC Goa women's team is officially launched on 28 July 2018 became the second Indian Super League (ISL) side, after FC Pune City, to launch a women's team.

 The women's side of the Goan Club was launched ahead of the second Vedanta Goa Women's Football League.

 "The women's team will be built in the same image and with the same principles as the men's team.
 The club will work extremely hard towards developing and producing talented women footballers and hope to emulate the successful women that represented the national team from Goa in the 1970's," FC Goa Technical Director Derrick Pereira said on the official launching ceremony.